lockss/lockss-rtd-manual/docs/installing/running.rst

 Configuring :program:`ufw` for K3s
 ----------------------------------

-During this phase, :program:`install-lockss` will configure :program:`ufw` to work with K3s, if necessary [#fnufw]_.
+During this phase, :program:`install-lockss` will configure :program:`ufw` to work with K3s, if necessary.
 This phase begins with the heading:

 .. code-block:: text